 A minimum of seven to nine years of senior management expertise in leading the programming, presentation, and promotion of a multidisciplinary performing arts venue within a not-for-profit, academic, or government setting is required.
 Sound knowledge and proven ability assessing risk and related opportunities in music, film, theatre, or other performing arts disciplines are expected, and experience working in a multi-unionized environment with a deep understanding of health and safety standards is appreciated.
 A comprehensive understanding of venue and staff capacity utilization and management, audience development, community ambassadorship in an academic environment, major cultural organization, or elsewhere in the creative sector is needed.
 A specialized university degree or equivalent experience as a fine arts practitioner in production, management, business, research, or policy is expected with a master's degree preferred.
 Exceptional relationship management, donor cultivation, and creative industry expertise and connections are preferred.
 The ability to work flexible hours on evenings and weekends is required in best serving the needs of numerous stakeholders and the community that HCH will serve.
-Those currently eligible to work in Canada, as well as international applicants who would need immigration support, are more than welcome to pursue this unique opportunity.
+Canadian citizens, permanent residents, or those who otherwise have a current legal right to work in Canada are welcome to apply.